 For an old-school, no-nonsense camp lamp that just plain works, it’s hard to beat Coleman’s Northstar Propane Lantern.
-This tried-and-true classic is one of the brightest camp lanterns on the market, with more than 1,500 lumens.
+This tried-and-true classic is a very bright camping lantern, with more than 1,500 lumens to boot.
 It also ensures easy operation with simple push-button ignition and a PerfectFlow internal fuel system to control gas flow and light output.

 - The ultimate ultralight backpacking gear list: This is everything you need

 - The 13 Best Camping Gifts for Your Favorite Outdoorsman